Actualizado: jul 13

-The Court of Justice of the European Union (CJEU) has further extended the applicability of copyright to products whose shape serves a technical solution.
-This is another extension of the use of copyright that follows the path of the Cofemel case that we have reviewed in the past.
+The Court of Justice of the European Union (CJEU) has further extended the applicability of copyright to products whose shape serves a technical function.
+This is another extension of the use of copyright that follows the path of the Cofemel case.

-The background history to this case arises in Belgium, where the iconic Brompton bicycle - created in 1975 and known for their tiny size and foldability - where being counterfeited by a Korean brand.
-Brompton, who had held a patent on the product that had now expired, sought to protect its bicycle claiming copyright infringement.
+The background brings us to Belgium, where the iconic Brompton bicycle - created in the UK in 1975 and known for their tiny size and foldability - was being allegedly counterfeited by a Korean brand.
+Brompton, who had held a patent on the product that had now expired, sought to protect its bicycle by claiming copyright infringement instead.

-The Liege court analysing the case refered to the CJEU the question whether a shape with a technical function can be protected by copyright.
-One could argue that, in the presence of technical features, the designer of the product does not have complete freedom of creation, but only pursues a certain function.
+The Liege court analysing the case refered to the CJEU the question of whether a shape with a technical function such as this can be protected by copyright.
+One could argue that, in the presence of technical features, there's no room for creativity as the designer only pursues function.

-This case is of interest because it continues expanding the field of copyright to items not originally expected, like Cofemel did with clothing, and further clarifies the complex issue of intellectual property cumulation.
-It is also good news for many manufacturers with legacy products, as copyright lasts much longer than the other IP rights they wold normally retort to, that is, patents and designs.
+This case is of great interest because it continues expanding the field of copyright to items not originally expected, like Cofemel did with clothing, and further clarifies the complex issue of intellectual property cumulation.
+It will also be good news for brands built around iconic products - cars, furniture, appliances - whose patents or designs have already expired.
+Thanks to this ruling, they will be able to continue with the exclusive exploitation of their portfolio under copyright claims.

 You may read the full decision, here.